NBISweden/workshop-reproducible-research/docs/conda.md

 When you open a terminal (after having installed conda on your system) this base environment is activated by default (as evidenced by `(base)` prepended to your prompt).
-You can check what python version is installed in this environment by running `python --verison`.
+You can check what python version is installed in this environment by running `python --version`.
 To see the exact path to the python executable type `which python`.

 In addition to this your computer may already have python installed in a